YES. Click here to see nearby hotels and inns recommended by MSU.

 Due to the expected size of the group and the width of the procession roadway, only groups (parishes, schools, ministries) will be permitted to carry a banner.

 There is no rain date for the Eucharistic Procession.
 In the event that weather poses a hazard (e.g., lightning), we will begin prayers before the Blessed Sacrament at 10:00 a.m. on the main stage in the Breslin Center.

 For the Eucharistic Procession, plan to wear comfortable walking shoes.
 Casual clothing is acceptable.
 Because we will be walking with our Eucharistic King, we ask processors to use good judgement.
 Parishes and groups are encouraged to design and wear T-shirts with their parish/ministry name and the Made for Happiness logo.

 Yes!
 Encouraged, in fact.

 There is parking for cars and buses in the area of the Breslin Center.
 The cost for cars is $10.00 (cash only) and $40 for busses (cash only).
+Please be sure to keep the parking stub provided to you upon entry should you wish to leave and return to the parking lot without paying a second fee.
 Breslin parking lots open at 6:30 a.m.
 Refer to Breslin Parking Map (pdf)